JoseRoca/AfxNova/docs/RichEdit /CRichEditCtrl Class.md

 ## <a name="textlengthex"></a>TextLengthEx

 Calculates text length in various ways.
 It is usually called before creating a buffer to receive the text from the control.
-Since this `CRichEditCtrl` class uses unicode, it is easier to use the simplified second overloaded function.
+Since this `CRichEditCtx` class uses unicode, it is easier to use the simplified second overloaded function.

 ```
 FUNCTION TextLengthEx (BYREF gtex AS .GETTEXTLENGTHEX) AS LONG